 Snow crabs have a wide distribution.
 In Asia, they’re found in the Japan Sea and the Sea of Okhotsk.
 In the Atlantic, they’re found from Greenland south to Maine.
 In Alaska they live in the Bering, Beaufort, and Chukchi Seas, although they’re only harvested in the Bering Sea.
 They prefer soft sandy or muddy bottoms, typically in water less than 650 feet deep, where they can burrow if threatened by predators and where they can feed on the animals living in the sediment.

 The gear commonly used to fish snow crab tends to consist of large steel mesh traps or pots that soak on the seafloor for one to three days.
-Gear effects from pots tend to be minimal in this fishery since they are usually set in soft, muddy habitats, according to the Blue Ocean Institute.
+Gear effects from pots tend to be minimal in this fishery since they are usually set in soft, muddy habitats.
 The U.S. National Marine Fisheries Service reported that sand and silt environments are less likely to be affected than harder habitats.

 Most bycatch in this fishery consists of nontargeted crab, females and juveniles.
 In the Bering Sea, there is concern about Tanner crab bycatch, which are not experiencing overfishing but have medium vulnerability to fishing pressure.
 Some snow crab pots also catch octopus, sponges, sea coral, sea stars and flatfish that are discarded at sea.
-The pots used to catch snow crab have been modified with escape panels, escape rings and a specified tunnel size to reduce the likelihood of bycatch, according to the U.S. National Marine Fisheries Service and the Blue Ocean Institute.
+The pots used to catch snow crab have been modified with escape panels, escape rings and a specified tunnel size to reduce the likelihood of bycatch, according to the U.S. National Marine Fisheries Service.

-Snow crab fisheries in the U.S. and Canada have a number of management measures in place, including catch limits, gear restrictions, minimum size limits, and area closures for molting and mating, according to the Blue Ocean Institute.
+Snow crab fisheries in the U.S. and Canada have a number of management measures in place, including catch limits, gear restrictions, minimum size limits, and area closures for molting and mating.
 Management of snow crab fisheries in the Eastern Bering Sea, Eastern Nova Scotia and the Southern Gulf of St. Lawrence is considered highly effective, according to the Monterey Bay Aquarium.
 In Newfoundland and Labrador the management was labeled moderately effective due to a lack of stock dynamics models.
 Stocks do appear to be recovering in those areas, although the role of management practices in the increased abundance is unclear.